If you're going through divorce or dissolution, here's how to suggest a parenting plan that meets your family's needs.

 - If you're getting a dissolution, you will write up a parenting plan together with your spouse and file it with your marriage dissolution paperwork.

-- If you're getting a divorce, file a request for "temporary orders" to define what will happen with your child while the divorce is in process.
-If you and your spouse can both agree on a child custody arrangement that’s fair and in the best interest of your kids, that can make the end of your marriage easier on everyone.
+- If you're getting a divorce, you can file a request for "temporary orders" to define what will happen with your child while the divorce is in process.
+If you and your spouse both agree, you can write up your agreed plan in your request for temporary orders.
 If you don’t agree with your spouse, they can file their own request for temporary orders and the court will decide.

-- If you and your spouse can’t agree on custody and visitation issues, seriously consider getting a lawyer.
-Custody cases are often very complicated and a lawyer can help you navigate the process.
+- If you and your spouse can’t agree on custody and visitation issues, you may want to consider getting a lawyer.
+Custody cases can be very complicated and a lawyer can help you navigate the process.

 Start with your county's standard parenting time schedule

 If it does not work for you, then it may be easier to create your parenting plan by making changes to the standard order instead of starting from nothing.
-The court is more likely to grant a request which is in line with its standard schedule.
+That way you can make sure you consider everything the court will need to cover in its final order.

 Cover important questions for the court